-Internet prices generally range from $30 to $70 per month.
-On average per month, it costs about $32 for 10 Mbps download and 2 Mbps upload, about $41 for 50 Mbps download and 15 Mbps upload, roughly $65 for 65 Mbps download and 25 Mbps upload.
-The cost per month for broadband, at least 25 Mbps, can range from $0.25 to $3.00 per megabit per second.
+Based on data we have collected, the monthly cost of Internet Service generally ranges from $30 to $70.
+On average, it costs about $32 per month for 10 Mbps download and 2 Mbps upload, about $41 for 50 Mbps download and 15 Mbps upload, roughly $65 for 65 Mbps download and 25 Mbps upload.
+The cost per month for broadband, speed at least 25 Mbps, can range from $0.25 to $3.00 per megabit per second.

-Megabits (Mb) are commonly used for measuring internet speed and megabytes (MB) are used for measuring file sizes.
+Mbps is the abbreviation for megabits per second and is the same as Mbits/sec.
+Megabits (Mb) are what internet service providers use for measuring speeds.
+Megabytes (MB) are used for measuring file sizes and data usage.
+MBps or MB/ps is megabytes per second (note the uppercase MB).
 To convert bits to bytes, divide the bits by 8.
 To convert bytes to bits, multiply the bytes by 8.

 - 8 bits = 1 byte